LL7P17 - Legal Practice Dissertation (2022/23)

-|School||Guildhall Faculty of Business and Law|
+|School||Guildhall School of Business and Law|

 Prior learning requirements

-The student uses the Spring semester in which to research and write a dissertation, the proposal for which will have been part of the assessment for LL7003 Legal Research Methodology in the previous Autumn semester.
-The dissertation to be submitted at the end of August, usually three weeks before the start of the following academic year.
+The student will use the spring semester in which to research and write a dissertation, the proposal for which will have been part of the assessment for LLP003N Legal Research Methodology in the previous autumn semester.

 By the end of this module students will be able to:

-1. Identify a developing or critical area of legal practice suitable for research;
+1. identify a developing or critical area of legal practice suitable for research;

-2. Analyse particular aspects of the subject by use of academic and research methodology;
+2. analyse particular aspects of the subject by use of academic and research methodology;

-3. Evaluate the results of the research in a clear and meaningful way, identifying its relevance to legal practice;
+3. evaluate the results of the research in a clear and meaningful way, identifying its relevance to legal practice;

-4. Demonstrate an ability to communicate complex information in writing with clarity and accuracy through the production of a well-written, structured and fully referenced dissertation.
+4. demonstrate an ability to communicate complex information in writing with clarity and accuracy through the production of a well-written, structured and fully referenced dissertation.

 5. bring to such analysis originality, creativity and an awareness of the complexities of the inter-relationship between the academic principles of law, the wider policy and socio-economic context of the law and the implications for legal practice.